-The funded status of the plan as of January 1, 2012, the date of the most recent actuarial valuation was as follows:
+The funded status of the plan as of January 1, 2014, the date of the most recent actuarial valuation was as follows:

-Actuarial accrued liability (AAL) Actuarial value of plan assets \$ 2,057,668 Unfunded actuarial accrued liability (UAAL) \$ 2,057,668 Funded ratio (actuarial value of plan assets/AAL) 0% Covered payroll (active plan members) \$ 7,235,525 UAAL as a percentage of covered payroll 28.4%
+Actuarial accrued liability (AAL) Actuarial value of plan assets \$ 2,780,329 Unfunded actuarial accrued liability (UAAL) \$ 2,780,329 Funded ratio (actuarial value of plan assets/AAL) - 0% Covered payroll (active plan members) \$ 7,019,767 UAAL as a percentage of covered payroll 39.6% events far into the future.

-Actuarial valuations of an ongoing plan involve estimates of the value of reported amount and assumptions about the probability of occurrence of events far into the future.
 Examples included assumptions about future employment, mortality, and the healthcare cost trend.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedule of funding progress, presented as required supplementary information following the notes to financial statements, presents multiyear trend information that shows whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.
+The Schedule of Funding Progress, presented as required supplementary information following the notes to financial statements, presents multiyear trend information that shows whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.